darxtrix/resume/index.md

 ### PyCon, India 2014

 `Sep 14`
-Delivered a talk on the tools required to build Human Computer Interaction projects with Python.
-[More Info](http://in.pycon.org/funnel/2014/208-python-the-eyes-of-real-world-computer-applications)
+Delivered a talk at [Python Conference of India](https://in.pycon.org/) on the tools required to build Human Computer Interaction projects with Python [More Info](http://in.pycon.org/funnel/2014/208-python-the-eyes-of-real-world-computer-applications)

 ## Side Projects